opf/openproject/docs/user-guide/projects/README.md

 ### Set a project to public

-If you want to set a project to public, you can do so by selecting the option in the [project settings](project-settings).
+If you want to set a project to public, you can do so by ticking the box next to "Public" in the [project settings](project-settings) *->Information*.

+Setting a project to public will make it accessible to all people within your OpenProject instance.
+(Should your instance be accessible without authentication [accessible without authentication](../../system-admin-guide/authentication/authentication-settings) this option will make the project visible to the general public outside your users, too)

 ### Create a project template